 Once again shaking her head, Lilian responds, “No protégé of milord’s would be so crude.
 I did not recognize him at first, not until he reminded me.
 The little girl to whom he was kind is dead.
 Nothing left but the apprentice.
 It used to be a nice memory.”

 Before Lucius can pursue the conversation further, three rapid pings signal Mr. George’s arrival.

 Placing one arm around Lilian, Lucius pulls her to her feet and holds her for a moment to steady her.
 Handing the woman and her slate bag to his driver, Lucius instructs, “Mr. George, carry Mistress Lilian home.
 You must assist her to the transport.
 Do not permit her speak to anyone and endeavor not hear whatever she may voice.”

 Where duty and passion collide.

-In a society where honor is revered and love is a luxury, a woman in peril and ruthless warrior enter into a dangerous contract.
 To survive, Lilian vows to give Lucius her complete obedience.
 To achieve his ambitions, Lucius vows to keep Lilian alive.
 Keeping those vows will prove more difficult than either of them could have imagined.